-In this paper we have presented our scheme for Web Service based management interface for easy configuration and deployment of middleware components.
+In this paper we have presented our scheme for Web Service based management interface for easy configuration and deployment middleware components.
 We have shown how management can be made scalable and fault-tolerant in presence of heterogeneous environments and have presented results associated with a prototype of the management architecture that manages the NaradaBrokering messaging infrastructure.
 The costs obtained are one-time initialization costs during deployment of the network and are hence quite acceptable.
 We are currently working on implementing a heartbeat mechanism based on WS-Eventing to monitor broker liveness and various other events that enable the BNM to take runtime decisions.
-We plan on investigating support for WS - Management Catalog for describing BSA interaction schema and set of managed resources.
-The WS Management and WS Distributed management specifications are converging [30] towards a common specification.
-Our current work is based on WS Management specification and we plan to incorporate the changes as the new specification is published.
-We also plan on researching suitable means of effectively providing multiple managers to manage a large set of resources and conducting detailed tests that stress the scalability of the architecture.
+We plan on researching suitable means of effectively providing multiple managers to manage a large set of resources.
+We also plan on investigating support for WS - Management Catalog for describing BSA interaction schema and set of managed resources.